Access

 How do we assess the mindset?

 The Sustainability Mindset Indicator, developed by Dr. Isabel Rimanoczy and Professor Dr. Beate Klingenberg is both a personal development and a research tool.
 It is based on the conceptual framework of the 12 Sustainability Mindset Principles, and includes elements of positive psychology, human development stages, transformative learning, humanistic psychology and polarity thinking.
 It has received three Awards from Reimagine Education in 2019 and 2021.
-Launched in 2021, it is being used by educators in Australia, Mexico, Spain, Indonesia, UK, Germany, Italy, US, Austria, Russia to name a few.
+Launched in 2021, it is being used by educators in Australia, Austria, Mexico, Spain, Indonesia, UK, Germany, Italy, US, Austria, Russia to name a few.

-Achieving the Sustainable Development Goals (SDGs) by developing a Sustainability Mindset.
+One Vision: Achieving the Sustainable Development Goals (SDGs) by developing a Sustainability Mindset.

 We see the SDGs as the much needed framework for educators to make their teaching relevant and focused on actions for a better world.
 Our members are finding creative ways to bring the SDGs into their courses, and engaging students in exploring the goals, finding projects that support the goals, and developing contests and events around them.